JustusAdam/justusadam.github.io/_drafts/a-flawed-argument.md

 > That’s true for us as individuals, and it can be true for God as well.

 And here we go again with the flawed comparisons.
-But I shall hold my analysis until later, he elaborats on this.
+But I shall hold my analysis until later, he elaborates on this.

 > Faith demonstrates human trust in him — and, according to James Forsyth, pastor at McLean Presbyterian Church in Virginia, which my family attends, it demonstrates that we accept God’s love for us.
 > "There is a force within love that longs to be received," he says.